 Two main methodologies will be used.

-Comparative analysis of international cases will inform a typology of planning approaches to the building of resilient societies.
+— comparative analysis : a typology of planning approaches to the building of resilient societies from international cases.

 Project comprehension – July 2018